illinoistech-itm/jhajek/itmo-540/syllabus/syllabus.md

 ![*Computer Networking 8th Edition*](./syllabus/images/book.png "Image of computer networking 8th edition")

 * Authors
-  * James Kurose and Kieth Ross
+  * James Kurose and Keith Ross
-* ASIN
+* ISBN 13
-  * B08KF4RQ5N
+  * 9780136681557
 * Publisher
   * Pearson; 8th edition (September 13, 2020)
 * Publication date
   * September 13, 2020

-This book is digital only -- the bookstore is currently showing the wrong book, I would wait until tomorrow to purchase from them.
-You can buy or rent the text -- but the Kindle edition now available is essentially just a scan of a physical book and not really good for reading.
+This book is digital only -- the bookstore is ther recommended place to get it -- buy or rent is fine.

 We will not be using TestOut or LabSim